 The Prevent LAN devices from accessing WAN checkbox will tell the node not to advertise that it can be used as a default gateway.
 This means that computers on the LAN network will lose their route to the Internet or other networks via your mesh node.
 This checkbox is deselected by default.
 If this checkbox is selected your LAN hosts will have no access to the Internet even if your node has Internet access on its WAN interface.
 You may need to disable the default route if your node needs to be connected to two networks at once, such as being wired to the mesh and connected to a local served agency WiFi network.

-If your node has a radio which is not already being used for Mesh RF or as a LAN AP, you can enable it as a WAN interface by checking the WAN Wifi Client checkbox.
-Enter the SSID and authentication string for your wifi AP which has Internet access.
 The mesh node uses “WPA2 PSK” encryption to connect to the wifi AP.
 The password length must be a minimum of 8 and maximum of 64 characters.
 If the key length is 64, it is treated as hex encoded.
 If the length is 0, then no encryption will be used to connect to an open AP.
 A single quote character must not be used in the passphrase.

 After you have saved changes and rebooted, the node will have Internet access via wifi rather than requiring a cable plugged into the node’s WAN port.
 In fact, enabling the WAN Wifi Client will disable VLAN1, so Internet access will no longer be possible through the physical WAN port.

 Many of the devices used as AREDN® nodes have only one Ethernet port, but more than one type of network traffic must share that single port.
 The AREDN® firmware implements VLANs in order to accomplish this.
 Different types of traffic are tagged to identify the network to which they belong.